-In the latter part of this work, a study for the metric mean dimension of induced continuous maps is developed.
-If $d$ is a metric on $X$, the upper metric mean dimension is denoted by $\overline{\text{mdim}}(X, d, T)$.
-The standard metric for both hyperspaces is the Hausdorff metric $d_H$.
-One may wonder if, at least, W. Bauer and K. Sigmund result on the topological entropy \cite[Proposition 6]{bauer_sigmund_1975} is still valid for the metric mean dimension.
-The answer is affirmative and given by:
+In the latter part of this work, we study the \emph{metric mean dimension} of induced maps.
+If $d$ is a metric on $X$, the metric mean dimension is denoted by $\text{mdim}_M(X, d, T)$.
+The standard metric for both hyperspaces, which coincides with the natural topology on $\hyp{K}(X)$, is the Hausdorff metric $d_H$.
+In our first result of this part, we investigate under which conditions on $T$ the upper metric mean dimension of the induced hyperspace map $\induce{T}$ is zero.
+This condition is given in terms of the \emph{polynomial entropy} of $T$, $h_{\text{pol}}(T)$, a refinement of the topological entropy for maps with low complexity.
+It was defined by C. Labrousse and J.P.
+Marco in \cite{labrousse_marco_2014}.
+Our result relies on the fact that any locally connected continuum admits a convex metric, which is a type of geodesic metric.\\